JKayman/Periodic-Table/README.md

 # Periodic-Table
-Interactive tool for studying periodic table of elements and trends within it.
+This program is designed to assist with studying periodic table of elements and trends within it.